Feline Neuter:

 Canine Neuter:

-Small and medium sized dogs: Neutering can be performed as soon as adult canine teeth have erupted, around 6-7 months of age.
+Small (adult weight 1-25 Lbs) and medium (adult weight 26-50 Lbs) sized dogs: Neutering can be performed as soon as adult canine teeth have erupted, around 6-7 months of age.
 Around 8-9 months, puppies can develop undesirable behaviors like marking, humping and territorial aggression, and should be neutered to curb those behaviors if they are present.
+Waiting until these dogs are 12 months of age is also reasonable if behavioral issues are not developing.

-Large dogs or athletic/working dogs: There is likely a benefit to waiting until large dogs are skeletally mature before neutering.
-The age of this depends on the size of the dog, but usually about 12 months for dogs.
+Large dogs (adult weight >50 Lbs) or athletic/working dogs: There is likely an orthopedic benefit to waiting until large or athletic dogs are skeletally mature before neutering.
+The age of this depends on the size of the dog, but we recommend neutering at 12-18 months of age.
 If undesirable behaviors like marking or humping develop, dogs should be neutered to curb these behaviors before they become a habit.

 Canine Spay:

-Small and medium sized dogs: Spay should be performed at about 6-7 months of age, before their first heat cycle to decrease the risk of pyometra (a deadly uterine infection) and developing mammary tumors later in life.
+Small (adult weight 1-25 Lbs) and medium (adult weight 26-50 Lbs) sized dogs: Spay should be performed at about 6-7 months of age, before their first heat cycle to decrease the risk of pyometra (a deadly uterine infection) and developing mammary tumors (breast cancer) later in life.

-Large dogs or athletic/working dogs: For larger dogs, there may be a benefit to waiting until 2 months after the first heat cycle until they are skeletally mature to spay.
-This will increase the risk of mammary cancer (breast cancer) later in life.
+Large dogs (adult weight >50 Lbs) or athletic/working dogs: For these dogs, there is likely an orthopedic benefit to waiting until 2 months after the first heat cycle, until they are skeletally mature, to spay.
+This will slightly increase the risk of mammary cancer (breast cancer) later in life and they will have a small risk of pyometra (deadly uterine infection).
 Heat cycles will involve dogs bleeding for about 2 weeks and dogs will have to be kept away from intact male dogs.
 Many people elect to spay their large dogs around 6-7 months so they do not have to go through a heat cycle.
+If a dog goes through a heat cycle they should wait 2 months before being spayed.